 I even went so far as to paint the handle!

 Chalk paint is my favorite paint because it dries so fast and there is zero prep work!
-No sanding or wood conditioning required.
+No sanding or wood conditioning is required.
 I just painted right over.
 And it covers very well!

 I had to wait maybe 10-15 minutes between each coat.
 Which is much faster than the typical 1 hour wait period for acrylic paint to dry.